kint-php/kint/contrib.md

 * Parsing
 * Rendering
-* The Kint helper that glues them together
+* The facade that glues them together

 ### Parsing

-The `Kint\Parser` class is instantiated and loaded up with `Kint\Parser\Plugin` objects and let loose on the incoming data.
+The `Kint\Parser` class is instantiated and loaded up with `Kint\Parser\PluginInterface` objects and let loose on the incoming data.
 It returns a `Kint\Zval\Value` containing information about the input data's type, name, visibility, access path, and a list of `Kint\Zval\Representation\Representation` of the data.
 (Among other things)

 When it's done parsing it loads up all the applicable plugins and lets them alter the value at will.
 By the time the value gets back it will likely have even more representations of data.
 Each of the representations may in turn hold more values.